-Amy Bowles, founding member of the Community Music Co-operative talks about her current personal development work.
+Amy Bowles, member of the Community Music Co-operative talks about her current personal development work.

 Part of the Fellowship encourages you to seek out other practitioners whom you wish to observe and in the last week I’ve seen Margit van der Zwan and Holly Marland in action.
 Firstly I went to watch the energetic and inventive musician Margit van der Zwan deliver a storybook hour long workshop delivered with her and a story teller named Karl Harris to a group of ten children aged between three and four years old at a small school in a remote high peak village as week two of a ten week project organised by High Peak Community Arts.

 Karl read the ‘My Granny went to market: a round the world counting rhyme book’ and afterwards Margit took over and had the children’s attention immediately with her fun, playful and warm nature and she sang participatory songs about many things relevant to the destinations in the book.
 While this is not in a healthcare setting I chose to observe Margit as I’m aiming to develop the more playful side of my practise and watching a musician working with early years seemed like an obvious place to start.
 During the workshop the children sang songs, played instruments and devised stories within music carefully woven together by Margit.
 She presented activity songs, games and created the ‘noisey box’ encouraging every child to find their own voice within play.